MHA Programs in Colorado

 Colorado offers many choices for professional membership, and your choice of employment may guide your decision to belong to groups such as the Colorado Association of Healthcare Executives or the Colorado Health Care Association.
 Local universities in Colorado also feature active alumni associations for graduates that may help you find employment.

 Career Outlook for Health Administrators in Colorado

 The healthcare industry has seen rapid increases in the need for personnel, and jobs in health administration are no exception.
-Called medical and health services managers by the Bureau of Labor Statistics (BLS), jobs may increase by 23 percent over the next decade, according to the government’s statistics.
-That means around 73,300 jobs may be added to the economy.
+Medical and health service manager jobs are projected to increase by 33 percent between 2018 and 2028.
+That means around 730 job openings every year over that period.

 Further, the government of Colorado recently published a Colorado Skills for Jobs Report that suggested available healthcare positions would exceed the number of students earning degrees for the next several years.
 The Affordable Health Care Act and a rapidly aging population were given as reasons for the dramatic increase in the need for healthcare professionals.

 If you’re interested in advancing your healthcare career through graduate study, a Masters in Health Administration can give you the training required to effectively manage a variety of healthcare settings.
 Contact the schools on our site to learn more today.

 2020 US Bureau of Labor Statistics salary figures for Medical and Health Services Managers.